Substitute Educator Licensure Renewal and Professional Development

-This page is for Substitute Teachers.
+This page is for Substitute Educators.
 If you are not a Substitute, please go here for your licensure renewal information: https://www.pps.net/Page/2161

 The Teacher Standards and Practices Commission (TSPC) is the Oregon licensing agency for all educators.
 Please visit their website for the most up-to-date information: http://www.oregon.gov/TSPC/Pages/index.aspx.